Published: 16 Apr 2020

 RAT, also known as Compliance Acceptance testing, is the method to validate if the developed application complies with the rules and regulations as set by the governing agencies at the governmental level.
 This is a very important testing practice as the application is tested for its compliance towards a set of guidelines given by the prevailing authority.

-In this type of UAT testing approach, the software developed is tested against certain critical criteria.
+In this type of UAT approach, the software developed is tested against certain critical criteria.
 These criteria and specifications have been earlier defined and mentioned while the contract is made.

 BAT is a user acceptance testing type that helps to validate whether the developed software satisfies the requirements and specifications that are set by the business.